jpking872/strivven/README.md

 password: tester

 The Part I answers are in the file questions.sql in the root directory.
+The Part I schema is in the file strivven-part1.sql in the root directory.

 The database for Part II is the file strivven-part2.sql in the root directory.